clanc9/tsimplejson/doc/README.md

 ### Features

-- choice of which columns to include in the output JSON string
+- choose which columns to include in the output JSON string
-- possibility to enclose non-null values in quotes in the output JSON string
+- enclose non-null values in quotes in the output JSON string
 - decide whether to include null values in the output JSON string
 - suppress \n, \r and \t characters from string values
-- conversion of date format during processing, for instance an input column with format MM-dd-yyyy can be written out in the JSON string as yyyy-MM-dd HH:mm:ss
-- use comma as decimal separator for Doubles and Floats
+- use comma as decimal separator for Doubles, Floats and BigDecimals

 <br>

 ### Configuration - Basic settings

 The component has 2 modes of operation.
+In both cases, the output schema must include a column of type String to contain the JSON string that is generated.

-In the first one, all colums are included in the JSON.
+In the first mode of operation, all colums are included in the JSON.
 This is the default mode.

 ![Screenshot of tSimpleWriteJSON Basic settings - Mode 1 - Include all columns](/doc/images/tsimplewritejson_basic_settings1.png)

+1. Select the **output JSON column** from the dropdown list.
+For convenience, the component adds by default a column named simpleJson to the output schema.
+This column can be edited.
+ *The data type of the output JSON column must be String, otherwise an exception is thrown upon execution of the job.*
-1. Check **Include all columns in the JSON string** to use this mode.
+2. Check **Include all columns in the JSON string** to use this mode.
-2. Check **Convert non-null values to quoted strings** to generate a JSON string in which the value of every attribute is a string.
+3. Check **Convert non-null values to quoted strings** to generate a JSON string in which the value of every attribute is a string.
-3. Check **Include null values** if needed.
+4. Check **Include null values** if needed.
  *This option is set by default.*
-4. Check **Convert null values to empty strings** if needed.
+5. Check **Convert null values to empty strings** if needed.
  *Checking this option automatically implies that null values are included, irrespective of whether the box above is checked or not.*
-5. Check **Remove \n, \r, \t from strings** to clean up strings of new lines, carriage returns and tabs.
+6. Check **Remove \n, \r, \t from strings** to clean up strings of new lines, carriage returns and tabs.

 <br>